 Higher than normal blood sugar is one of the many symptoms of diabetes.
 Both type I and type II diabetes can cause similar symptoms and damage, over time.
 Blood vessels and smaller capillaries in the feet and legs are often affected quite noticeably, through impaired blood flow.
-Therefore, proper foot care can go a long way in maintaining foot and leg health.
+Therefore, proper non binding foot care can go a long way in maintaining foot and leg health.
 When vascular damage occurs, diabetics may feel tingling or numbness, which dulls pain.
 This is known as diabetic neuropathy and can lead to further injury of the feet and legs.
-Fortunately, pretty diabetic socks for women can help protect and prevent damage to the feet and legs.
-Not only that, but they can also alleviate pain associated with intermittent blood flow and poor circulation.
+Fortunately, pretty diabetic womens socks can help protect and prevent injuries to the feet and legs.
+Not only that, but non binding socks can also alleviate pain associated with intermittent blood flow and poor circulation.

 Socks for diabetics are designed specifically to reduce the chances of injury.
-They are made of a soft fabric, which is gentle and controls humidity at the same time.
+These non binding socks are made from a soft fabric, which is gentle and controls humidity at the same time.
 Keeping the feet dry is important to avoid fungal and bacterial infections, which can negatively affect foot and leg health.
 Our ladies diabetic socks are sewn with smaller seams and fit closely without adding pressure.
-At the same time, our socks still stay up above the ankles.
+At the same time, our non binding socks still stay up above the ankles.
 This is important, as people with diabetes must try to prevent damage and pain, rather than live with it.

 Keeping the feet warm by improving blood flow helps nerves and skin of the legs and feet maintain integrity.
-The cuffs of the socks are designed not to bind and are made with a small weave for air circulation.
+The non binding cuffs are designed not to restrict and are made with a small weave for air circulation.
 All these characteristics are combined to provide better circulation for the legs and feet, without cutting off or interrupting blood flow.

 Sock height is usually based on personal preference or use.
-Diabetic quarter socks and diabetic low cut socks are more comfortable for athletic and physical activities in warmer weather.
-Crew and long diabetic socks are suitable to be worn in boots to protect the legs from rubbing at the top.
+Ankle and low cut are more comfortable for athletic and physical activities in warmer weather.
+Crew and knee length are suitable to be worn in boots to protect the legs from rubbing at the top.
 Socks should rise at least to the top of the boot, if not higher.
 Higher socks may be needed for high top boots.
 Socks that fit properly and work with the specific type of footwear, go a long way in maintaining proper foot health for those with diabetes.
-The right socks can help prevent injuries and infection, which affects foot function, circulation, and comfort.
+Non binding socks can help prevent injuries and infection, which affects foot function, circulation, and comfort.